drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 ---

-<span style="color:green">Task 2.4</span>: List the contents of your working directory and identity the number of inlists you see.
+**Task 2.4**: List the contents of your working directory and identity the number of inlists you see.
 <details>
 <summary>Hint 2.4</summary>
 There are three inlists- inlist, inlist_project and inlist_pgstar.
 The main inlist points to the inlist_project for the inlist sections: star_job, eos, kap and controls while it points to the inlist_pgstar for plotting options only.
 </details>

-<span style="color:green">Task 2.5</span>: Open the prepared ``inlist_project`` and answer the following questions: (i) where does the model start its run from? (ii) what is the terminating condition used? (iii) what is the metallicity of the model computed?
+**Task 2.5**: Open the prepared ``inlist_project`` and answer the following questions: (i) where does the model start its run from? (ii) what is the terminating condition used? (iii) what is the metallicity of the model computed?
 ``` fortran
 ! inlist to evolve a 1 solar mass star
 !
 For the sake of future readers of this file (yourself included),